postaljs/postal.xframe/README.md

 // via either a whitelist or blacklist mode.
 If you are in whitelist mode (the default),
 // any filters are used to determine the messages that will be processed, whereas blacklist
 // mode causes filters to block messages matching the filter, while letting anything
 // else continue in or out.
-Filters are the object literals in the array below, specifying
+Filters look like the object literals in the array argument
-// a channel name, a topic binding (it can be a wildcard), and a direction.
-The direction
+// below, specifying a channel name, a topic binding (it can be a wildcard), and a
-// can be in, out or both.
-This particular setup will allow ANY message on the "channelA"
+// direction.
+The direction can be "in", "out" or "both".
+// The call below will allow ANY message on the "channelA" channel to be sent out to any
-// channel to be sent out to any remote postal that has federated with this instance, and
+// remote postal that has federated with this instance, and it will process any messages
-// it will process any messages on the "channelB" channel that come from remote instances. postal.fedx.addFilter([
+// on the "channelB" channel that come from remote instances. postal.fedx.addFilter([
   { channel: 'channelA', topic: '#', direction: 'out' },
   { channel: 'channelB', topic: '#', direction: 'in'  }